 Fuchs received her PhD in Biochemistry from Princeton University.
 After her postdoctoral research at the Massachusetts Institute of Technology, she joined the faculty at the University of Chicago in 1980.
 In 2002, she relocated to The Rockefeller University.
-Fuchs’ awards and honors include the Presidential Young Investigator Award, Richard Lounsbery Award from the National Academy of Sciences, National Medal of Science, L’Oreal-UNESCO Award, Madison Medal, Passano Award, Albany Prize, March of Dimes Prize, Pasarow and International Pezcoller Awards for cancer research, the EB Wilson Award for cell biology, the International Society for Stem Cell Research and Harvey Society, and is on the Board of Governors of the New York Academy of Sciences.
-She has trained over 25 graduate students and 100 postdoctoral fellows, most now at major academic universities and medical schools.
+Fuchs’ awards and honors include the Presidential Young Investigator Award, Richard Lounsbery Award from the National Academy of Sciences, National Medal of Science, L’Oreal-UNESCO Award, Madison Medal, Albany Prize in Medicine, March of Dimes Prize, the EB Wilson Award for cell biology, the International Society for Stem Cell Research Award for Innovation and in 2020, the Gairdner International Award.

 Fuchs is an elected member of the National Academy of Sciences, National Academy of Medicine, American Philosophical Society, the Pontifical Academy for Sciences, and the Royal Society.
 She holds an honorary doctorate from Harvard University.
 Fuchs is past President of American Society of Cell Biology, International Society for Stem Cell Research and Harvey Society, and is on the Board of Trustees at Cold Spring Harbor Laboratories.